zeuming/RoboTwin/README.md

 Other Common Issues can be found in [COMMON_ISSUE](./COMMON_ISSUE.md).

 # ⏱️ Future Plans
-1. RoboTwin (Final Version) will be released soon.
+1. Paper of RoboTwin (Final Version) will be released soon.
 2. Real Robot Data collected by teleoperation.
 3. More baseline code will be integrated into this repository (RICE, ACT, Diffusion Policy).